rhysmatthew/svg-bulk-processor/README.md

 # SVG Bulk Processor

 Built upon SVG Iconset Cropper (https://github.com/jgillick/SVGIconsetCropper), but adapted for specific use case.
-Additionally this tool will rename all files to a pattern of 'icon--name.svg' etc. It will also convert all fill attributes to 'currentColor'.
+Additionally this tool will rename all files with a pattern of 'icon--{name}.svg'.
+It will also convert all fill attributes to 'currentColor'.

 This tool automatically trims the whitespace from around a batch of SVG icons, using the method developed by the awesome [svgcrop.com](https://svgcrop.com/) ([source](https://github.com/sdennett55/svg_crop/)).